ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ### Step 4: Add ether from a Faucet {#step-4-add-ether-from-a-faucet}

-In order to deploy our smart contract to the test network, we’ll need some fake Eth.
-To get Eth you can go to the [Ropsten faucet ](https://faucet.dimensions.network)and enter your Ropsten account address, then click “Send Ropsten Eth.”
-It may take some time to receive your fake Eth due to network traffic.
-(At the time of writing this, it took around 30 minutes.)
-You should see Eth in your Metamask account soon after!
+To deploy your smart contract to the test network, you'll need some fake ETH.
+To get ETH on the Ropsten network, go to the [Ropsten faucet](https://faucet.dimensions.network) and enter your Ropsten account address.

+_Note: due to network congestion, this might take a while._
+``

 ### Step 5: Check your Balance {#step-5-check-your-balance}

-To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
-This will return the amount of Eth in our wallet.
-Check out [this video](https://youtu.be/r6sjRxBZJuU) for instructions on how to use the composer tool!
+To double-check the ETH is in your wallet, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
+This will return the amount of ETH in our wallet.
+To learn more check out [Alchemy's short tutorial on how to use the composer tool](https://youtu.be/r6sjRxBZJuU).

-After you input your Metamask account address and click “Send Request”, you should see a response that looks like this:
+Enter you input your Metamask account address and click **Send Request**.
+You will see a response that looks like the code snippet below.

 ```json
 { "jsonrpc": "2.0", "id": 0, "result": "0x2B5E3AF16B1880000" }
 ```

-> **NOTE:** This result is in wei not ETH.
-Wei is used as the smallest denomination of ether.
-The conversion from wei to ETH is: 1 eth = 10<sup>18</sup> wei.
-So if we convert 0x2B5E3AF16B1880000 to decimal we get 5\*10¹⁸ which equals 5 ETH.
+> _Note: This result is in wei, not ETH.
+Wei is used as the smallest denomination of ether._

 Phew!
 Our fake money is all there.

 ### Step 6: Initialize our project {#step-6-initialize-our-project}

-First, we’ll need to create a folder for our project.
-Navigate to your command line and type:
+First, we'll need to create a folder for our project.
+Navigate to your command line and input the following.

 ```
 mkdir hello-world
 cd hello-world
 ```

 Now that we’re inside our project folder, we’ll use `npm init` to initialize the project.

-If you don’t already have npm installed, follow [these instructions](https://docs.alchemyapi.io/alchemy/guides/alchemy-for-macs#1-install-nodejs-and-npm) (we’ll also need Node.js so download that too!).
+> If you don’t have npm installed yet, follow [these instructions to install Node.js and npm](https://docs.alchemyapi.io/alchemy/guides/alchemy-for-macs#1-install-nodejs-and-npm).

-It doesn’t really matter how you answer the installation questions, here is how we did it for reference:
+For the purpose of this tutorial, it doesn't matter how you answer the initialization questions.
+Here is how we did it for reference:

 ```
 package name: (hello-world)